robj411/p2_drivers/code/costing/README.md

 The logic of this reads as follows:

-- The first 500 million doses from reserved capacity go exclusively to HIC
+- The first $A_3=0.5$ billion doses from reserved capacity go exclusively to HIC
 - None go to UMIC and LLMIC
 - When HIC coverage is between 500 million and its total demand, reserved capacity doses are allocated according to population